matinfazli/pioneer-games/docs/documentation.md

   - Succeeded -> successfully spawned
   - Failed -> failed to spawn
   - RetryPending -> failed but will try again

-## Task Queue
-The task queue system works like a to-do list for units in your game.
-Here's how it works:

-Think of it as a line of tasks where each unit has its own list.
-Tasks are handled one at a time, in order (first in, first out).
-Each task has a status that tells us what's happening with it.

-Task States:
-- "Ready" (waiting to start)
-- "Running" (currently being done)
-- "Finished" (completed)

-How Tasks Work:
-- When a task is "Ready", the unit gets a special label (tag) that tells it what kind of task to do
-- While "Running", the unit keeps doing that task until it's done
-- When "Finished", the label is removed, and the task is crossed off the list

-Types of Tasks:
-- Moving around
-- Gathering resources

-The system checks all units regularly to see if they need to start new tasks or if they've finished their current ones.

 ## Simple Camera System
 Work in progress.